-This is a rustic campsite that, for now, has a “first come, first serve policy.
-Facilities include individual and double back-in sites, highlining posts and trees, a pit toilet, manure collection bin, central fire pit, and water tap.
-A short hike up to the resort provides campers with the options of a restaurant, showers, indoor pool, hot tub, workout facilities, sauna, pub, and country store.
+This is a rustic campsite that, for now, has a “first come, first serve policy".
+Facilities include individual and double back-in sites, highlining posts and trees, a pit toilet, a manure collection bin, a central fire pit, and a water tap.
+A short hike up to the resort provides campers with the options of a restaurant, showers, an indoor pool, a hot tub, workout facilities, a sauna, a pub, and a country store.

 Windy Joe Back Country Trail Manning